 "The Real Fake Car Job": The Mob is after The Mark.
 Sophie and Eliot follow him around in a bright orange car, greet the FBI agent as clingy neighbors asking about their security systems, wave ominously to her from the same noticeable car, and let her follow them to a hardware store where they purchase tarp, shovels and axes.

 Sophie: Do you think we're being suspicious enough?

 Second up, Parker attempts to stave off boredom.
 Eventually, she starts talking to a stuffed bear sitting next to her.

 Parker: You want to choose the channel?
 Fine.
 But no bears and no reality shows.
 Except Beauty And The Geek.
-Love that show.
+I like that show.

 In "The Rundown Job," when a villain from Eliot's past offers him a new job, he refuses, then starts to intimidate the guy.
 The guy asks Eliot why he got out, meanwhile trying frantically to push a panic button hidden under his desk... which yields no response.
 Eliot replies, "I started running with some different guys.
 Like a hacker..." (bad guy pushes the button again and again, nothing happens, then Hardison walks in, grinning at him.
 Bad guy grabs a gun, tries to shoot Eliot.
 It's not loaded.) "...and a thief."
 (Parker shows up out of nowhere behind him and holds up his clip.)

 There's something funny about the fact that Eliot is friends with JayneCobb